ThatGuyJon/Magnify-Ascension/README.md

 # Fixes
 - :white_check_mark: Corrected issues to make work with Ascension Servers
 - :white_check_mark: Additional issues correct by Bandit Tech to show level ranges on zones
+- :white_check_mark: Majed Fixed the "ghost" player arrow that was occurring

 # How to install
  * Click the green Code button near the top right, then select Download ZIP.